mosesvk/_myBlog/content/blog/review-drstrange-2.md

 ###### ![](https://c.tenor.com/Xzor7ePKzioAAAAd/wandavision-wanda.gif)

+### Illumi-whati? -

 The Illuminati was only brought to the movie for two reasons: for fan service and to show how powerful and evil Wanda has become...
 But why?
 We already know Wanda is incredibly strong from WandaVision.
 We see her create a completely different reality with ease.
+Yes, the reveal of John Krasinski and John Stewart was epic, but their immediate demise to Scarlet Witch was a waste.
+It deflates the excitement of possibily seeing them in a future Fantastic Four or X-MEN movie.

 ### Future..? -